 Check for future growth ()

-The initial setup for the database has been consIDered in the context of the minimal amount of information required to define an entry for any of the strong entitles IDentified in section 1 of the conceptual documentation.
-This is primarily expressed through the choice of null-able attributes
+The initial setup for the database has been considered in the context of the minimal amount of information required to define an entry for any of the strong entitles Identified in section 1 of the conceptual documentation.
+This is primarily expressed through the choice of null-able attributes and null-able foreign keys that is foreign keys from 0.. relationships.

-………… blah

-n terms of the limited not null values, large attribute domains and multiplicities as specified by sections 4.1, 4.2 and 4.3.
-More specifically values are allowed to be

-…… more stuff
+The entities, their relationships and the diagram itself have been considered from a growth perspective.
+That is, applicants will submit different applications, their details may change and this needs to be reflected in previous applications.

+Deletions and updates …

 Develop Test Plan

 Section